 Objectivity is necessary to make good business decisions.
 When an associate's personal interests or activities, or even those of a family member or close personal acquaintance, intersect with their business decisions, a conflict of interest can arise.
-Avantor defines a conflict of interest as a situation when personal interests or personal activities could compromise, or appear to compromise, an associate's objectivity, impairing their ability to make good business decisions that are in the best interest of Avantor.
+Avantor defines a conflict of interest as a situation when personal interests or personal activities could compromise, or appear to compromise, an associate's objectivity, impairing their ability to make good business decisions on behalf of Avantor.